dlang-tour/core/public/content/en/multithreading/thread-local-storage.md

 The value assigned to a `static` variable must be evaluable at compile-time.
 It mustn't have runtime dependencies!
-It's possible to runtime initialize `static`s using a `static this()` module constructor or `static this()` one-time constructor for structs and classes.
+It's possible to initialize `static` variables at runtime using a `static this()` one-time constructor for structs, classes, and modules.

     static int b = 42;
     // b is just intialized once!